 - Wash and dry cans when you bring them on board, both to get any salt water droplets off and to get any dirt off — you’ll probably be surprised at how dirty cans get if they’re not in totally enclosed cases.

-- Store the cans in solid bins, even if they’re inside lockers.
+- Store the cans in solid bins (like these Rubbermaid ones on Amazon – they need to be tough), even if they’re inside lockers.
 This way, even if one does develop a hole, the mess is contained and much easier to clean up.

 - Fill any extra spaces in the bins with plastic bubble wrap, rags, towels or whatever else you have to limit the movement of the cans.
 Not only will they be less likely to develop holes, they’ll also be a lot quieter as the boat moves.